Trail descriptions in and around the San Francisco Bay Area

 Fifield-Cahill Ridge

 This ride is very different from any other ride on this website in that the only way of using this trail is by making a reservation for a spot on a guided ride.
-The ride enters lands in the Peninsula Watershed under the control of the San Francisco Public Utilities Commission, in the hills along the western side of the San Andreas and Crystal Springs reservoirs, which are not open to the public except for guided hikes and guided bike and horse rides.
+The ride enters lands in the Peninsula Watershed that are under the control of the San Francisco Public Utilities Commission, in the hills along the western side of the San Andreas and Crystal Springs reservoirs, which are not open to the public except for guided hikes and guided bike and horse rides.
 Refer to the "Park Website" link on your left for information and to make a reservation.

-The "guide" for each ride is a volunteer docent, as far as I've seen, and their role doesn't go beyond unlocking the gate, showing the way, deciding where to turn around, taking head counts to make sure that everyone who came in also goes out, and answering any questions that they can for the curious ones in the group.
+The "guide" for each ride is a volunteer docent, as far as I've seen, and their role doesn't go beyond accompanying you, showing the way, deciding where to turn around, taking head counts to make sure that everyone who came in also goes out, and answering any questions that they can for the curious ones in the group.
 Other than that, it's like any formal group ride where, for better or worse, the pace is set by the slowest riders in the group.

 © Ergin Guney